camfruss/GOcaml/INSTALL.md

 There are many ways to set up a working environment to run this project.
 As of right now, we only need one additional package, Graphics.

+If you don't have brew, install it from here: https://brew.sh

+Next, install XQuartz and then restart your computer:

+`brew install Caskroom/cask/xquartz`

 Using the original cs3110-2020fa opam switch, run:

 `opam install graphics`

 `opam user-setup install`

+Once this is complete, run `make clean` and then `make build`.
+Note, if you're on Windows, we are not sure how the install works, as this has only been tested on Macs.

 To actually interact with our program, we have provided a Makefile:
 - `make build`: compiles all the necessary files